A-Rod, bidding for Mets, wants players to accept cap system - WHIZ News

 The Wilpon and Katz families hope to have a deal in place in time for a sale to take place by the end of 2020, the person said.
 A proposed agreement likely would require a three-month lead time for MLB vetting prior to a vote for approval.

 Rodriguez likely will not broadcast Mets games while bidding for the team, ESPN senior vice president of production and remote events Mark Gross said.
-Chipper Jones will work the Braves-Mets game with Jon Sciambi on July 26, ESPN’s Sunday night telecast.
+Chipper Jones will work the Braves-Mets game with Jon Sciambi on July 26, ESPN’s first Sunday night telecast this year.
 Rodriguez and Matt Vasgersian will broadcast the second game of a doubleheader that night, the San Francisco Giants’ game at the Los Angeles Dodgers.

 The Mets are not currently scheduled for any other Sunday night games.